- Public Works

 To mitigate the dangers of PCBs in our water, the Regional Water Quality Control Board (RWQCB) is requiring that Bay Area municipalities address potential sources to urban runoff, including certain building materials (e.g., caulks, sealants, insulation) that may still contain PCBs.
 The Municipal Regional Permit (MRP), which is issued by the RWQCB, requires Bay Area local agencies develop and implement a program by July 1, 2019 to keep PCBs from construction demolitions out of storm drains during building demolition.

-After July 1, 2019, applicants seeking demolition permits from the City must submit the following, as described in the demolition permit application checklist:
+After July 1, 2019, applicants seeking demolition permits from the City must submit the following:

 Complete the “PCBs Screening Assessment Form” within the associated “PCBs in Priority Building Materials: Model Screening Assessment Applicant Package,” and submit information documenting the results of the screening.
 The applicant package contains detailed instructions.
 All Applicants must complete Part 1, Part 2, and Part 4 of the “PCBs Screening Assessment Form” within the associated “PCBs in Priority Building Materials: Model Screening Assessment Applicant Package”, and submit information documenting the results of the screening.
 All applications affecting applicable structures and demolitions must complete Part 3 and the Part 3 Tables.

 - The results of a determination whether the building proposed for demolition is high priority for PCBs-containing building materials (i.e. caulking, fiberglass insulation, thermal insulation, adhesive mastic, rubber window gasket, and other materials if needed) based on the structure age, use, and construction.
 The structure is considered high priority if it was constructed or remodeled between January 1, 1950 and December 31, 1980 and not classified as wood-framed or single-family residence.
 Applicable structures require